What Is Produced Water Treatment?

 Biological Treatment Technologies

 Biological processes use microorganisms to degrade organic pollutants and improve water quality.
+These natural helpers are especially effective when dealing with biodegradable compounds.

 Common Techniques: